-Once you have selected the animals for your team, pen them away from other animals.
-Keep them together so they depend on each other for comfort.
-Animals handled this way will become bonded and will usually stay together in the field or at the feeder.
-Give each animal a simple one-syllable name.
+Figure 1: A team grazing Give each animal a simple one syllable name.
 The names must be different enough that the animals can respond to them individually.
 Names too similar such as Star and Bar will confuse the animals.
 Traditional names in the US include Bright and Star, or Babe and Blue.
-As you can see, the yowel sounds differ markedly.
+As you can see the vowel sounds differ markedly.
 Some time must be taken to familiarize the new team to their names and to your presence.
 They must feel comfortable with you and trust you.
 Spend a few minutes a day brushing them or feeding them by hand and using their names often.
 This will teach them to respond to their names and help to demonstrate that you do not intend to hurt them; in fact, being around you feels good.
 When the animals no longer show fear when you approach, it's time to start halter breaking.
 The first step of halter breaking is teaching the animal respect for the rope.
 With very young animals this can be accomplished easily.
 With an older animal weighing much more than you do, it can become a contest of wills!
 Start by fitting the halter snugly.
-Then, using a soft rope, tie the animal in its stall or to a sturdy post or tree.
+Then using a soft rope, tie the animal in its stall or to a sturdy post or tree.
 Leave no more than a foot of slack in the line to prevent entanglement, and always tie your animals with a safety knot.
 Remember to have a sharp knife handy in case the knot must be cut in an emergency.
 Brush and handle the animal as you normally would until he is standing without fighting the rope.
 When tying becomes familiar, leading can begin.
 Leading can be accomplished by one person if dealing with small calves.
 For animals more than a few months old, it is best to have a helper or two at first.
 Animals should not be allowed to overpower you at this early stage; they won't forget it in the future.
-After haltering, tying, and brushing the calf as usual, untie the rope and stand near his shoulder.
+After haltering, tying and brushing the calf as usual, untie the rope and stand near his shoulder.
 Gently urge him forward using the command word you will use later for driving.
-We use the word "come."
-Repeating "come," pull forward firmly (a helper can push from behind) until the animal moves a few steps forward.
+We use the word "come".
+Repeating "come" pull forward firmly (a helper can push from behind) until the animal moves a few steps forward.
 Stop and positively reinforce this correct action.
 Practice for fifteen or twenty minutes at a time until the animal responds promptly, with no urging from behind.
 Lessons should be repeated daily with plenty of positive reinforcement for correct behavior.
-For larger steers a trained ox may be used to help restrain the new animal.
+For larger steers a trained ox may be used to help restrain the new animal (Fig 2).
 Tie the trainee's halter to the older animal's halter.
-With one person leading the ox, and another with a rope to the steer's halter, give the command to move forward or "come," The older ox will pull the steer along until he realizes resistance is futile.
-Having the older animal along will also give the young one more confidence.
+With one person leading the ox, and another with